sue-wallace/sue-wallace-blog/content/post/VAR_sentiment.md

 setup_twitter_oauth(consumer_key, consumer_secret, access_token, access_secret)
 ```

-The foolowing line searches for tweets that have '#VAR' in them and takes the first 3,000 tweets in english.
+The following line searches for tweets that have '#VAR' in them and takes the first 3,000 tweets in english.

 ```
 VAR_twitter <- searchTwitter("#VAR",n=3000,lang="en")

 VAR_twitter_df <- twListToDF(VAR_twitter) # Convert list to data frame
 ```
-I'm only interested in tweets with '#VAR' for the 22nd September to 23rd September, as I'd like to limit the data to around the same time the Leicester match took place.
+I'm only interested in tweets with '#VAR' for the 22nd September to 23rd September, as I'd like to limit the data to around the same time the Leicester V Spurs match took place.

 Next I'm going to use the `un_nest` function.
-This seperates the tweets into seperate words, instead of having a whole sentence.
+This seperates the tweets into seperate words, instead of having a whole sentence per row.

 ```
 tweet_words <- VAR_twitter_df %>% select(id, text) %>% unnest_tokens(word,text)